 It was after eight when Tom and I arrived at the club.
 By that time, it was in full swing with a dance band playing and people already on the floor.
 I looked around but Sophia was nowhere to be seen.
 Perhaps they had changed their minds and weren’t coming.
 I felt dejected and disappointed.
 I had been looking forward to seeing her that evening all week.
 It shows you, I said to myself, don’t get your hopes up, women always disappoint you.

 Then I saw her arrive.
 She was standing at the top of the stairs looking around and saw me waving.
 Her face lit up.
 She was pleased to see me, and suddenly everything was fine.
 I had a good feeling that the night would be a great success.
-I waited for her to come down the stairs and went over and greeted her kissing her lightly on the cheek, she blushed.
+I waited for her to come down the stairs and went over and greeted her kissing her lightly on the cheek.
+She blushed.

 ‘It’s good to see you,’ I said.
 ‘I almost thought you weren’t coming.’